This one missing feature could set you back decades.

 The use of audio files for hold music in UcaaS phone systems (Unified Communications as a Service) presents several problems for businesses of all sizes.
 When it comes to the music and messages on hold, you may be in for a disappointment.

 Changing the files is a hassle.
 Who is going to change the audio file when it becomes out of date?
 When thousands of customers needed to change their messages to address the Covid crisis, many needed a technical support person to get involved, which can come with a cost.

 - Stale content is inevitable.
 Most of the time, the phone on hold music and messages are loaded to the phone system with no plan or automation to change them.

 - Files may play from the beginning every time.
 If you have a 4-minute, 8-paragraph message on hold audio file playing from the beginning each time a call is placed on hold, most of your message is never heard.

 - Callers hear the same messages every time they are placed on hold.
-If the caller is placed on hold more than once during their interaction with your company, they must endure the exact same messages in the exact same order.
+If the caller is placed on hold more than once during their interaction with your company, they must endure the same messages in the same order.

 These hosted business phone systems only take audio files (for now):